uibcdf/OpenENM/.github/CONTRIBUTING.md

 * On your local machine, [clone](https://help.github.com/articles/cloning-a-repository/) your fork of the repository.
-* Check the Developers' Guide in [the OpenGNM documentation](https://uibcdf.org/OpenGNM).
+* Check the Developers' Guide in [the OpenENM documentation](https://uibcdf.org/OpenENM).

 ## Making Changes